sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 is predicted by the underlying latent factor Agreeableness.
 And because ``A1`` is not a perfect measure of the Agreeableness factor, there is an error term, *e*, associated with it.
 In other words, *e* represents the variance in ``A1`` that is not accounted for by the Agreeableness factor.
-This is sometimes called **measurement error**.
+Thit is sometimes called **measurement error**.

 The next step is to consider whether the latent factors should be allowed to